-- Upon completion of the installation, these instructions should be handed to the owner and operator of the appliance. - The installer must instruct the owner and operator on the functionality of the components and the proper operation of the boiler and the heating system. - The boiler must be serviced annually including the burner, ignition system and pilot, the entire venting system, and the combustion air supply.
+- Upon completion of the installation, these instructions should be handed to the owner and operator of the appliance. - The installer must instruct the owner and operator on the functionality of the components and the proper operation of the boiler and the heating system. - The boiler must be serviced annually including the main burner, ignition burner, the entire venting system, and the combustion air supply.
 All parts that show any signs of damage or corrosion must be replaced.